 Q: Will having liposuction help me lose weight?

 A: Liposuction is not a weight loss procedure.
 It’s a body contouring procedure that will remove stubborn pockets of fat and help your clothes fit better, but most patients do not lose any significant amount of weight from liposuction.

 Q: What happens to the extra skin after liposuction?

 A: The amount of skin contraction which occurs after liposuction surgery is going to be dependent on your age and the quality of your skin.
 Healthy skin will contract nicely after surgery.
 During your initial consultation, Dr. Sieber will assess your anatomy as well as your skin to tell you whether or not he feels that liposuction will be able to meet your goals or if you’ll need additional surgery to remove and contour any excess skin.

 Q: If I gain weight, will the fat return to the areas where I had liposuction?

-A: Though liposuction permanently removes your fatty tissue, gaining a significant amount of weight after surgery will adversely affect your results since you will regain fatty tissue proportionally throughout your body.
+A: Though liposuction completely removes your fatty tissue, gaining a significant amount of weight after surgery will adversely affect your results since you will regain fatty tissue proportionally throughout your body.
 Liposuction results are best maintained by those patients who eat a healthy diet, exercise regularly and maintain a stable weight.*